 Are you coming to Bremen or Bremerhaven with your family?
 The following pages contain information related to school enrollment for children, arranging day care, as well as information about family support services.

 For admission for the regular academic year starting in August, school and kindergarten enrollment deadline is end of January of the same year.

 Also find more information about services for families.

 Opening a German bank account is highly recommended for international researchers, especially if the stay spans several months.
 This allows, for example, your salary to be transferred more quickly and easily and to replace cashless payments.

 In order to open a bank account, you will usually need to provide a confirmation of registration.
-During the pandemic, you can open an account at selected banks even without a city registration.

 Internet and Broadcasting fee

 In the following, you will find useful information on the topic of Internet and telephone connections.
 You can also learn more about television reception and the broadcasting fee in Germany.